Mass Cultural Council logo

 • A letter of support from the venue is strongly encouraged.

-• Venues must be fully accessible to all visitors in person and virtually.
+• Venues must be fully accessible to all visitors in person.
 Preference will be given to projects that can adhere to remote participation (except where prohibited or excluded by terms and conditions).

 Additional application requirements for public art installations: